thorncp/specdiff/README.md

 ## Color

-`colordiff` can be used to colorize the output for a better experience:
+Colordiff (`brew install colordiff`) can be used to colorize the output for a better experience:

 ```text
 $ specdiff 567 | colordiff